TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/ExtensionTesting.rst

 `composer.json <https://github.com/TYPO3/styleguide/blob/master/composer.json>`_ file to make it a valid root composer.json defining a project.
-The `require-dev` section is a bit longer as we also need `codeception <https://codeception.com/>`_ to run acceptance tests and specify a couple of additional Core extensions for a basic TYPO3 instance.
+The `require-dev` section is a bit longer as we also need `codeception <https://codeception.com/>`_ to run acceptance tests and specify a couple of additional `Core`:pn: extensions for a basic `TYPO3`:pn: instance.
 We additionally add an `app-dir` directive in the extra section.

 Next, we have another iteration of `runTests.sh <https://github.com/TYPO3/styleguide/blob/master/Build/Scripts/runTests.sh>`_ and `docker-compose.yml <https://github.com/TYPO3/styleguide/blob/master/Build/testing-docker/docker-compose.yml>`_ that are